fishing Dartmouth sea angling Devon uk charter boat shore plaice turbot bass river dart

 Skerries Plaice

-I now tip my braid reel line with about 20 feet of 10 to 15lb mono.
+I now tip my braid reel line with about 15 feet of 15lb mono.
 This gives the best of both worlds.
 It absorbs the abrasion created when it is dragged across a sea bed composed of shingle and shell.
 It reintroduces a slight degree of cushioning.
 You can change this tip regularly at the first sign of wear and it is less expensive than braid.
 Mono is stiffer when passed through bottom tackle which will probably include a running boom.

 Get Knotted